HungaryOfficial Name: Republic of Hungary

 - Visit the Embassy of Hungary’s website for the most current visa information.

 - For residence permit information please visit the Hungarian Office of Immigration and Nationality’s website.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Hungary.

-Information about dual nationality or the prevention of international child abduction can be found on our website.
-For further information about customs regulations, please read our Customs Information page or visit the National Tax and Customs Administration of Hungary website.
+You may find information about dual nationality or the prevention of international child abduction on our website.
+For further information about customs regulations, please read our customs information page.

 Safety and Security